deadalusai/rust-for-csharp-developers/notes.md

 I cannot subsequently use it - even if the function has completed and returned.

+This doesn't seem particularly useful - all we're doing is passing around ownership.
+So...

 # Borrowing

+A variable can be *borrowed*.
+The borrower takes temporary ownership of the variable.

+Here we borrow `foo` and assign the **reference** to a variable `temp`.

 Every borrow has a "lifetime".
-Lifetimes are generally defined by a local (lexical) scope.

-Here we borrow `foo` and assign the reference to a variable `temp`.
-Within the block scope we can use `temp` as much as we like, but we are prevented from using foo.
+The lifetime is generally lexical - it lasts until the scope in which it was made ends.

-We could rewrite the `subroutine` function to accept a reference - this would allow us to invoke the subroutine without giving up ownership of our data.
+We could rewrite `subroutine` to accept a reference - this would allow us to invoke the subroutine without giving up ownership of our data.

 # Borrowing two

-Data once borrowed can only be accessed via that reference, until the reference goes out of scope and the borrow ends.
+Data once borrowed can only be accessed via that reference, until the borrow ends.

 This is to prevent us from "moving" (or otherwise changing) borrowed memory while the borrow is still in scope.